hclpandv/notes-to-self/mysql-cluster-solution.md

 * ISUES/LIMITATIONS:
 a) Application should be modified to work around the [Galera Cluster limitations](http://galeracluster.com/documentation-webpages/limitations.html)
 b) Performance of a galera cluster depends on distance between nodes. (performance decreases if nodes are far from each other)
-c) Transaction size impacts performance (large transactions should be devided into smaller chunks to support galera)
+c) Transaction size impacts performance (large transactions should be divided into smaller chunks to support galera)
 ```sql
 # a 500,000 rows table
 mysql> UPDATE mydb.settings SET success = 1;